huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 [@mansonSubtleArtNot2016]

-> _“Unhealthy love is based on two people trying to escape their problems through their emotions for each other—in other words, they're using each other as an escape.
-Healthy love is based on two people acknowledging and addressing their own problems with each other's support.” ― Mark Manson, [The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life](https://www.goodreads.com/work/quotes/48297245)_
+> _“Unhealthy love is based on two people trying to escape their problems through their emotions for each other—in other words, they’re using each other as an escape.
+Healthy love is based on two people acknowledging and addressing their own problems with each other’s support.” ― Mark Manson, [The Subtle Art of Not Giving a F\*ck: A Counterintuitive Approach to Living a Good Life](https://www.goodreads.com/work/quotes/48297245)_

 ---